-Homesteading is a dream journey to many.
-Dreaming of the day to escape a 9-5 or city sidewalks and trading that in for dirty hands, farm-fresh eggs and herb gardens.
-What, if anything, can you do while you are waiting to own your piece of natures best?
+Homesteading is a dream journey for many.
+Dreaming of the day to escape a 9-5 or city sidewalks and trading that in for dirty hands, farm-fresh eggs, and herb gardens.
+What, if anything, can you do while you are waiting to own your piece of nature?
 17 of the best homesteading skills to hone for the would-be homesteader.

 Homesteading skills to learn

 Call it frugal living skills, self-sufficiency skills, or pioneer skills.
 None of us would be here today if those in generations past hadn’t been really good at these skills.
 The great thing is you can learn and do these anywhere you want, with or without that dream homestead spread.

 - Specialize in techniques for building the soil naturally

 - Get the knack of fermenting garden veggies

 - Learn how to grow and use medicinal herbs

 - Explore ways to upcycle, recycle or reuse